JanGunzenhauser/torrent-stream-vlc/README.md

 ### List files included in torrent and start streaming

-    // call getFileList with torrent magnet link to output a list of choices (array) including e.g. file name and index torrentStreamVLC.getFileList(torrent).then(function(choices) {
+    // call getFileList with torrent (can be the actual torrent file or a magnet link) to output a list of choices (array) including e.g. file name and index torrentStreamVLC.getFileList(torrent).then(function(choices) {
       // here you need to select the file to target (video file) var fileIndex = 1 // the index of the targeted file